3pillarlabs/hailstorm-sdk/README.md

 ## License

-The source code is distributed under the MIT license.
+The source code is distributed under the [MIT License](https://opensource.org/licenses/MIT).

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/3pillarlabs/hailstorm-sdk/.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/3pillarlabs/hailstorm-sdk/blob/develop/CODE_OF_CONDUCT.md).

+## Code of Conduct

+Everyone interacting in the Hailstorm project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/3pillarlabs/hailstorm-sdk/blob/develop/CODE_OF_CONDUCT.md).

 ## About this project

 Copyright (c) 2012 3Pillar Global

 **Hailstorm** is developed, and maintained by open source volunteers at [3Pillar Global](https://www.3pillarglobal.com/).
 Hailstorm is not an official 3Pillar Global product (experimental or otherwise), but 3Pillar Global owns the code.

-Contributions welcome!